 |Back to base||This means that the device has to go back to the manufacturer should issues occur.
 Quite often, the manufacturers are not in Adelaide therefore can mean lengthy waits.
 Note the swap out advice above.|

-Each laptop comes with only a 12 month warranty.
+Laptops often come with only a 12 month warranty.
 We recommend at least an extra 2 years of Product Care is purchased.
-That will mean 3 years of cover for the device with any issues dealt with directly by the store within approximately 5 business days.
+That will mean 3 years of cover for the device should issues arise.
+Another question to ask is how issues are dealt with.
+Sometimes devices are sent off to another city (taking a long time) for technical issues to be looked at.
+Harvey Norman Noarlunga, for example, deal with most issues directly in store within approximately 5 business days.

 Already have a device?

-If you have already have a device that you intend to bring to school then come and try it out on our network asap.
+If you have already have a device that you intend to bring to school then come and try it out on our network.

 We recognise that this can be a confusing issue to deal with for some parents and caregivers.
 Hence, we urge you to contact us if you are unsure of anything in relation to BYOD.
 We also realise that some families may struggle financially to equip their son/daughter with a device.
 Again, early communication with the school is key to solving this issue.